 In this course, students will be expected to provide knowledgeable and safe nursing care to people in hospitals.
 The scope of nursing practice includes recognition and consideration of the health needs of people entering the hospital as well as health needs that will require follow-up discharge.
-Context of Practice: Adult Acute Medical Nursing Units
+Context of Practice: Adult Medical Nursing Units

-Detailed Course Description
+■ Detailed Course Description

-NURS 1030 is a practicum course that focuses on providing nursing care for people experiencing health problems who require hospitalization.
-Emphasis is placed on developing knowledge, skills, and attitudes relevant to a professional nursing identity.
+NURS 1030 is a clinical course that focuses on providing nursing care for people experiencing health problems who require hospitalization.
+Emphasis is placed on developing knowledge, skills, attitudes and judgements relevant to professional nursing practice.
 NURS 1030 follows NURS 1019 (assessment course) and is linked and interrelated to the concepts learned in NURS 1019.